Why a toner is an important part of your skin care routine

 By Chandni Ghosh

 After a long day, you invariably come back to feeling like your skin has been attacked by environmental stressors like the sun and pollution.
 If you’re the kind to pay special attention to skin care, you involuntarily reach out for your makeup remover followed by a face wash that cleanses your skin.
 When your face feels dry and parched right after the cleansing process, you know your skin is ready to drink up a hydrating moisturiser.
-But a toner?
-You probably don’t physically feel the need to use it but your skin can be rather unforgiving for skipping this integral step in the skin care regimen.
-This is when we tell you the story of toners being the most underrated products in the CTH routine.
+But a face toner?
+You probably don’t physically feel the need to use it but your skin can be rather unforgiving for skipping this integral step in the skin care routine.
+This is when we tell you the story of toners being the most underrated products in the cleansing, toning and hydrating (CTH) skin care routine.
 Read on to know why…

 Maintains the pH balance of the skin

 Toners remove the residual gunk from your skin right after a cleanser.
 However, one of their vital functions involves balancing the pH of your skin. pH levels imply the acid-alkaline ratio in the skin.
 When your skin is alkaline, the indications are usually dryness but when it’s more acidic, you are prone to acne and inflammation.
 When your skin has balanced pH levels, it does not produce excess sebum or experience irritability.
-This is when toners are helpful as they can rectify an imbalance and strengthen your skin for any future aggressors.
-If you’re looking for an effective toner, rely on the Dermafique All Important [Skin Toner] that maintains the pH balance of the skin and cleanses pores.
+This is when face toners are helpful as they can rectify an imbalance and strengthen your skin for any future aggressors.
+If you’re looking to incorporate an effective toner into your skin care routine, rely on the Dermafique All Important [Skin Toner] that maintains the pH balance of the skin and cleanses pores.

 Induces skin hydration